flenniken/statictea/testfiles/maxrepeat.stf.md

 ### File template.html

 ~~~
 Set max repeat to 3 then repeat to 4.
+Expect one line.
 $$ nextline
 $$ : t.maxRepeat = 3
 $$ : t.repeat = 4
 hello

 Set max repeat to 3 then repeat to 3.
+Expect 3 lines.
 $$ nextline
 $$ : t.maxRepeat = 3
 $$ : t.repeat = 3
 hello

 Set max repeat to 3 then repeat to -1.
+Expect 1 line.
 $$ nextline
 $$ : t.maxRepeat = 3
 $$ : t.repeat = -1
 hello

 Set max repeat to 3 then repeat to 0.
+Expect no lines.
 $$ nextline
 $$ : t.maxRepeat = 3
 $$ : t.repeat = 0
 hidden

 Set max repeat to 3 then repeat to 2.
+Expect 2 lines.
 $$ nextline
 $$ : t.maxRepeat = 3
 $$ : t.repeat = 2
 t.maxRepeat = {t.maxRepeat}, t.repeat = {t.repeat}

 Repeat and max repeat are not set by default.
+Expect 1 line and warnings.
 $$ nextline
 t.maxRepeat = {t.maxRepeat}, t.repeat = {t.repeat}

 Set max repeat to 0.
+Expect 1 line and a warning.
 $$ nextline
 $$ : t.maxRepeat = 0
 hello

 Set max repeat to -1.
+Expect 1 line and a warning.
 $$ nextline
 $$ : t.maxRepeat = -1
 hello

 Set repeat to 2 and max repeat to 1.
+Expect 2 lines and a warning.
 $$ nextline
 $$ : t.repeat = 2
 $$ : t.maxRepeat = 1
 hello

 Set max repeat to 1 then repeat to 2.
+Expect 1 line and a warning.
 $$ nextline
 $$ : t.maxRepeat = 1
 $$ : t.repeat = 2
 hello

 Set max repeat to 2 then set it to 1.
+Expect 1 line and a warning.
 $$ nextline
 $$ : t.maxRepeat = 2
 $$ : t.maxRepeat = 1